 FitGlow uses a whopping 20% Tetrahexyldecyl Ascorbate and Ethyl Ascorbic Acid blend in their formula.
 So you’re getting not one, but TWO forms of brightening power.
 It also contains niacinamide, hyaluronic acid, glutathione, and wakame stem cell extract which makes it a powerhouse against fine lines, wrinkles, and environmental stressors.
 I really wish this one were more affordable, but you can definitely tell it’s on another level and the ingredients are top-notch.

-Notes: Becca’s current top pick! ⭐️ Best everyday serum, Ideal for most skin types including blemish-prone skin
+Notes: Becca’s current top pick! ⭐️ Best everyday serum, Ideal for all skin types including blemish-prone and sensitive skin

 This is my current go-to and I love it so, so much! 🌞 I first tried a sample of it in a subscription box and have been hooked ever since.
 It’s such a gorgeous yellow/orange color and the smell is divine (like orange, jasmine, and a hint of floral).
 It’s sunshine in a bottle, basically.
 I started using this towards the end of summer to keep any sun damage at bay and also into fall to heal some slight pigmentation I already had.
 My skin responds so well to this lovely serum and it makes me look vibrant and youthful!